-Figure X. Different Choices When Encountering A Crowd. (a) represents the behavior of individual agents with low extraversion and high carefulness; (b) represents the behavior of individual agents with both high extraversion and carefulness; (c) represents the behavior of individual agents with lower carefulness.
+Figure X. Different Choices When Encountering A Crowd. (a) represents the behavior of individual agents with low extroversion and high carefulness. (b) represents the behavior of individual agents with both high extroversion and carefulness. (c) represents the behavior of individual agents with lower carefulness.
 Compare the three pictures from (a) to (c).
-In (a), all the agents successfully bypassed the dense crowd.
-In (b) the three agents in the left are trying to avoid the dense crowd.
-However, the second left agent failed to do so as he is already too close to the crowd, and become part of it already.
+In (a), all the agents successfully bypass the dense crowd.
+In (b) the three agents in the left are trying to avoid the dense crowd, however, the second left agent fails to do so as he is already too close to the crowd, and so becomes part of it.
 In (c), as agents are careless, they just walk through the crowd.
-Noticeable difference between each choice could be found by looking at the trajectory and orientation of each red agent, which reveals that the choices are affected by personalities.
+Noticeable differences between each choice could be found by looking at the trajectory and orientation of each red agent, which reveals that the choices are affected by personalities.

 Conclusion and Future Work

-In this paper, we present a hybrid framework to heterogeneous crowds with varies densities.
-We define three types of interactions in crowd behaviors, agent-agent interaction, agent-crowd interaction and inner-crowd interaction.
-Our hybrid framework enables the simulation of more realistic crowd movement with combinations of the three interactions, especially the agent-crowd interaction which is first introduced in crowd simulation.
+In this paper, we present a hybrid framework for heterogeneous crowds with various densities.
+We define three types of interactions in crowd behaviors, agent-agent interaction, agent-crowd interaction and intra-crowd interaction.
+Our hybrid framework enables the simulation of more realistic crowd movement with combinations of the three interactions, especially the agent-crowd interaction, which is first introduced in crowd simulation.
 We formulate and develop our Graph-Cut based model to reduce collision energy between heterogeneous dense groups housing agents with different personal traits inside.

 There are some limitations in our approach.
-First, because the formulation of energy model is based on Graph-Cut algorithm, we're using discrete value to represent a continuous interval.
-We're looking for interpolation methods to provide continuous value for energy model.
-Secondly, our pipeline is not parallelize implemented which limits our performance.
-GPU based implementation are needed in our future work.
-We are also looking for accurate pedestrian locomotion measurement to support and modify our agent and group model.
+First, because the formulation of the energy model is based on a Graph-Cut algorithm, we are using discrete values to represent a continuous interval.
+We are looking for interpolation methods to provide continuous values for the energy model.
+Secondly, our pipeline is not implemented in parallel, which limits our performance.
+A GPU-based implementation is needed, and is planned as future work.
+We are also looking for accurate pedestrian locomotion measurements to support and modify our agent and group model.

 Reference